 Renting a car is certainly another option you can pursue, but I’ll tell you know that the road situation is VERY bumpy as you venture away from the city.
 Be prepared to try to maneuver huge potholes on small streets if you decide to go this route.
 Click here to compare prices on car rental options.

 Ghana experiences two rainy seasons: One from March/April – July, and another, lighter rainy season around October – November.
 Throughout the year, temperatures range from highs in the 80s – 90s, with lows in the 70s.
 I recommend spending time in Ghana any time that is outside of monsoon season (unless that is something that you like).
 The most popular time of year to visit is in December, when a lot of Ghanaians who live elsewhere return home.
 If you decide to visit during this time, you can expect everything to be poppin’, but know that you HAVE to book things early!

 Language Considerations: English is the official language of Ghana, so you’ll have no trouble getting around while you’re there.
 My only recommendation is that you spend time learning a few words of the Twi language, which is pretty widely spoken there.

 Money Situation: The local currency in there is the Ghanaian cedi.
-At the time of writing this post, the exchange rate was $1 USD = $5.40 cedi.
+At the time of writing this post, the exchange rate was $1 USD = $11.79 ghana cedis.
 Click here for the most current exchange rates.
 Due to recent inflation, the buying power of the dollar has gotten stronger.

 Health: I highly recommend that you take some pepto bismal and Imodium with you while you’re traveling in Ghana.
 In addition to self medication, avoid drinking the tab and eating any veggies / fruit that you did not wash yourself.
 Half of my travel party did experience a bit of “bubble guts”, so do what you can to not let this happen to you.